berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Scheme and CS61AS/section03 Intro to Computer Science.md

 the pedals, but we don't have to know how the engine and drivechain work.
 To bake an apple pie, we need a recipie and an oven, but we need not grow our own apples or understand how they are grown.
-And to use the internet, we need not understand the protocols for requesting webpages&mdash;our browser abstracts that process away, so we can browse <s>dank memes</s> websites quickly and easily.
+And to use the internet, we don't have to understand the protocols for requesting webpages&mdash;our browser abstracts that process away, so we can browse <s>dank memes</s> websites quickly and easily.